ofiwg/libfabric/man/fi_rma.3.md

 ## fi_writemsg

-The fi_writemsg call supports data transfers over both connected and unconnected endpoints, with the ability to control the write operation per call through the use of flags.
+The fi_writemsg call supports data transfers over both connected and connectionless endpoints, with the ability to control the write operation per call through the use of flags.
 The fi_writemsg function takes a struct fi_msg_rma as input.